fleetdm/fleet/handbook/engineering/README.md

 - [SSO](https://github.com/fleetdm/confidential/blob/main/infrastructure/sso/README.md)
 - [VPN](https://github.com/fleetdm/confidential/blob/main/vpn/README.md)

-### Best practices
+### Best practices for containers
-The infrastructure team follows industry best practices when designing and deploying infrastructure.
+Follow the industry best practices when designing and deploying infrastructure.
 For containerized infrastructure, Google has created a [reference document](https://cloud.google.com/architecture/best-practices-for-operating-containers) as an ideal reference for these practices.

-Many of these practices must be implemented in Fleet directly, and engineering will work to ensure that feature implementation follows these practices.
-The infrastructure team will make itself available to provide guidance as needed.
-If a feature is not compatible with these practices, an issue will be created with a request to correct the implementation.

 ### 24/7 on-call
-The 24/7 on-call (aka infrastructure on-call) is responsible for alarms related to fleetdm.com and Fleet managed cloud, as well as delivering 24/7 support for Fleet Ultimate customers.
+The 24/7 on-call (aka infrastructure on-call) is responsible for alarms related to fleetdm.com and Fleet Managed Cloud, as well as delivering 24/7 support for Fleet Ultimate customers.
 The infrastructure (24/7) on-call responsibility happens in shifts of one week.
-The people involved in them will be:

 First responders:

-- Zachary Winnerman
 - Robert Fairburn
+- Kathy Satterlee

 Escalations (in order):

+- Eric Shaw (fleetdm.com)
+- Zay Hanlon
 - Luke Heath
-- Zach Wasserman (Fleet app)
-- Eric Shaw (fleetdm.com)
 - Mike McNeil

-The first responder on-call will take ownership of the @infrastructure-oncall alias in Slack first thing Monday morning.
-The previous week's on-call will provide a summary in the #g-infra Slack channel with an update on alarms that came up the week before, open issues with or without direct end-user impact, and other issues to keep an eye out for.

 Expected response times: during business hours, 1 hour.
 Outside of business hours <4 hours.

-For fleetdm.com alarms, if the issue is not user-facing, the on-call engineer will proceed to address the issue.
-If the issue is user-facing (e.g. the user noticed this error first-hand through the Fleet UI), then the on-call engineer will proceed to identify the user and contact them letting them know that we are aware of the issue and working on a resolution.
-They may also request more information from the user if it is needed.
-They will cc the EM and PM of the #g-infra group on any user correspondence.

-For Fleet managed cloud alarms that are user-facing, the first responder should collect the email address of the customer and all available information on the error.
-If the error occurs during business hours, the first responder should make their best effort to understand where in the app the error might have occurred.
-Assistance can be requested in `#help-engineering` by including the data they know regarding the issue, and when available, a frontend or backend engineer can help identify what might be causing the problem.
-If the error occurs outside of business hours, the on-call engineer will contact the user letting them know that we are aware of the issue and working on a resolution.
-It’s more helpful to say something like “we saw that you received an error while trying to create a query” than to say “your POST /api/blah failed”.
+The first responder on-call for Managed Cloud will take ownership of the @infrastructure-oncall alias in Slack first thing Monday morning.
+The previous week's on-call will provide a summary in the #g-customer-success Slack channel with an update on alarms that came up the week before, open issues with or without direct end-user impact, and other issues to keep an eye out for.

-Escalation of issues will be done manually by the first responder according to the escalation contacts mentioned above.
-An outage issue (template available) should be created in the Fleet confidential repo addressing:
+Escalation of alarms will be done manually by the first responder according to the escalation contacts mentioned above.
+A [suspected outage](https://github.com/fleetdm/confidential/issues/new?assignees=&labels=%23outage%2C%23g-cx%2C%3Arelease&projects=&template=outage.md&title=Suspected+outage%3A+YYYY-MM-DD) should be created to track the escalation and determine root cause.

-1. Who was affected and for how long?
-2. What expected behavior occurred?
-3. How do you know?
-4. What near-term resolution can be taken to recover the affected user?
-5. What is the underlying reason or suspected reason for the outage?
-6. What are the next steps Fleet will take to address the root cause?

 All infrastructure alarms (fleetdm.com and Fleet managed cloud) will go to #help-p1.

-The information needed to evaluate and potentially fix any issues is documented in the [runbook](https://github.com/fleetdm/fleet/blob/main/infrastructure/sandbox/readme.md).

-When an infrastructure on-call engineer is out of the office, Zach Wasserman will serve as a backup to on-call in #help-p1.
-All absences must be communicated in advance to Luke Heath and Zach Wasserman.
+When the current infrastructure on-call engineer is unable to meet the response time SLAs, it is their responsibility to arrange and designate a replacement who will assume the @oncall-infrastructure Slack alias.

 ## Accounts
 Engineering is responsible for managing third-party accounts required to support engineering infrastructure.